1. Penny Black Support

-This document outlines the network requirements in order for a satellite to function as expected.
+This document outlines the network requirements for a satellite to function as expected.
 It is intended for IT network administrators.

 Wi-Fi

-⚠️ This needs to be configured ahead of time, before the satellites are shipped to site.
+This needs to be configured in advance of the Satellites being shipped to the site.

 1. Network SSID (name)